Henry Blake Fuller: Personal life

 Fuller was born in Chicago on January 9, 1857.
 He never married.
 His journals from his teenage days make it clear he was in love with some dormitory roommates at Allison Classical Academy.
 At the age of nineteen, he wrote in an imaginary personal advertisement: "I would pass by twenty beautiful women to look upon a handsome man".

 At the age of 34 he wrote that he was in love with an adolescent boy who had blue eyes and strawberry blonde hair.
-Five years later, Fuller wrote and published a short play, At Saint Judas's, about a homosexual who commits suicide at the wedding of his former lover.
+Five years later, Fuller wrote and published a short play, At Saint Judas's, about a gay man who commits suicide at the wedding of his former lover.
 It is credited with being the first American play dealing explicitly with homosexuality.
 In 1924 Fuller embarked upon the last of his many European tours with William Emery Shepherd, a 24-year-old college student.
 Their letters do not indicate their relationship was anything but a friendship.
 The trip exhausted Fuller, who continued writing literary reviews for a variety of newspapers and magazines upon his return to Chicago, as well as a novel that was published posthumously.

 Fuller died in Chicago on July 28, 1929, "at the home of Wakeman T. Ryan, with whom he had lived for the last three years."
 His death was ascribed to "heart disease, aggravated by the heat."